replicator-network/website/content/post/delegate.md

 +++
-title = "Delegate to Replicator Network" date = 2019-12-21T13:35:44-08:00
-description = "How to stake Atoms on Cosmos Hub by delegating to Replicator Network." draft = false
+title = "Delegate to Replicator Network on Cosmos Hub" date = 2019-12-21T13:35:44-08:00 description = "How to stake Atoms on Cosmos Hub by delegating to Replicator Network." draft = false